nab1779321/HTEsurv/README.md

 # HTEsurv
 The "HTEsurv" repository includes codes for running T-learner and X-learner with random survival forests, Bayesian accelerated failure time models and deep survival neural networks as base learners in the paper "A Meta-Learner Framework to Estimate Individualized Treatment Effects for Survival Outcomes" (minor revision in Journal of Data Science; preprint available in 10.21203/rs.3.rs-3356139/v1).
-The "Simulations" folder contains the codes for reproducing simulation results.
+We provide codes for reproducibility.
 Please see the detailed description below.

 ## 1. Guidance
 All simulation files are stored at "Simulations" folder.
 All real data analysis files are stored at "RealDataAnalysis" folder.
 We will describe contents in the folder below.